Debt Management Plan

 What Is a Debt Management Plan?

-A debt management plan is a carefully constructed payment schedule, set up and managed by a nonprofit credit counseling agency, like InCharge Debt Solutions.
+A debt management plan (DMP), also know as a debt management program, is a structured repayment plan set up and managed by a nonprofit credit counseling agency, like InCharge Debt Solutions.

-Video: How Does a Debt Management Program Work?
+How Does a Debt Management Program Work?

 How to Enroll in a Debt Management Program